 Today we’re going to address the question: What do I do when I experience a Pinterest traffic drop?

-Our Facebook group is full of questions about Pinterest marketing and why it isn’t working.
+We always get tons of questions about Pinterest marketing and why it isn’t working.
 I decided to interview one of my team members, Shannon, and have her share all kinds of tips on how she digs into our clients’ accounts and what she does when clients experience a Pinterest traffic drop.

 Kate’s Productivity Tip of the Week